Peaks are preserved under run-sorting: Descents in a permutation after run-sort

 \textbf{Proof of statement 3}: We shall now show that if $\pi$ is in the swap-image, then $\pi$ is not $a$-slope-admissible.

 Suppose $\pi = \insSwap_a(\sigma)$ for some non-$a$-peak-admissible $\sigma \in \symS_{n-1}$.
 The runs of $\pi$, according to \eqref{eq:insSwapDef}, are

-where the last entry of $\gamma_1$ is less than $k$.
-We now must verify items (i')--(iv') for $\pi$.
-The first three conditions are easy.
+where $e'_m < s'_{m+1}$ and the last entry of $\gamma_1$ is less than $k$.
+We now must verify conditions (i')--(iv') for $\pi$.
+The first three conditions are easy to verify.
 Now, if $\gamma_1$ is the last run of $\pi$, we have that case (a) of (iv') is satisfied (there is no run of $\pi$ where the first value exceeds $k$).

 If $\gamma_1$ is not the last run, we know that $e'_m<s'_{m+1}$, so $l=e'_m < s'_{m+1}=s_{m+1}$ and thus the condition in case (b) is satisfied.

 \textbf{Proof of statement 4}: We shall now refine the previous and see exactly what is possible for $\pi$ being non-$a$-slope-admissible and also not in the swap-image.